-Peanut patrons slam 150 cases of domestic beer a week, not counting imports, microbrews, and other specialty beers on tap.
-Maybe it’s the 80 dozen spicy peanut wings this location sells per day that spikes customer thirst.
-Or maybe it’s the nachos supreme ($8.50) or famous BLT ($6.85 for a single or $8.50 for triple — add an egg to either for $1.45).
+Peanut patrons slam 150 cases of domestic beer a week, not counting imports, microbrews and other specialty beer on tap.
+Maybe it’s the 80-dozen spicy peanut wings this location sells per day that spikes customer thirst.
+Or maybe it’s the nachos supreme ($11) or single BLT ($8.50).

-Former owner Rich Kenny was the cantankerous yet endearing curmudgeon whose pithy demeanor helped him grow the oldest bar in Kansas City into small franchise of neighborhood bars, including the Peanut’s upscale brother –the Cashew.
+The former owner, and late Rich Kenny, was the cantankerous yet endearing curmudgeon whose pithy demeanor helped him grow the oldest bar in Kansas City into small franchise of bars, including the Peanut’s upscale brother – the Cashew (now the Rockhill Grille).

-As a former caterer, Melinda has created a menu that continues to earn the Peanut awards such as best bar food, best wings, and best dive bar in Kansas City.
-Melinda’s hard work in the kitchen and her bartenders slinging and zinging on the front lines keep customers tied to its apron strings.
+Melinda has created a menu that continues to earn the Peanut awards such as best bar food, best wings, and best dive bar in Kansas City as a former caterer.
+Melinda’s hard work in the kitchen and her bartenders slinging and zinging on the front lines keep customers tied to its apron string.

 Hair of the Dog Sundays

-Unlike Chez Charlie, The Piano Room, Dave’s Stagecoach Inn, and many other pubs, the Peanut is open on Sunday.
-And there’s nothing better to bring you back to life after an all-nighter than a round of Bloody Nuts (see recipe below) and some spicy eggs, toast, and bacon ($7.50), some French toast ($6.95), or Eggs Benedict with Kansas City’s very own Wolferman’s English muffin ($8.75).
-Grease, butter, and vodka soothe the savage liver.
+Unlike Chez Charlie, The Piano Room, Dave’s Stagecoach Inn, the Peanut is open on Sunday.
+And there’s nothing better to bring you back to life after an all-nighter than a round of Bloody Nuts and some spicy eggs, toast and bacon, French toast or Eggs Benedict with Kansas City’s very own Wolferman’s English muffin ($8.75).
+Grease, butter and vodka soothe the savage liver.

 The Brookside Hillbillies

 Don’t bother asking for a job application at the Peanut.
 Hiring outsiders isn’t how this bar rolls.
-The Peanut and its crew chooses its wait staff, kitchen crew, and bartenders based on who knows you and who can vouch for you, and moves you to the top of the consideration list if you’re part of the Brookside Hillbillies.
+The Peanut and its crew choose its wait staff, kitchen crew, and bartenders based on who knows you, who can vouch for you and moves you to the top of the consideration list if you’re part of the Brookside Hillbillies.

-Bartender Randy Green started at the Peanut 17 years ago; Tony Giblin 20 years ago; T.J.
-Loundrug eight years ago; and Alex Bryant three years.
-All four are Brookside Hillbillies, meaning they came from upper-middle-class families and are college educated.
-So don’t let their gnarly bar image of tats, piercings, t-shirts, and ball caps make you think they’re counting pennies.
-They can easily make $150 in tips on a good night, and they don’t drive clunkers like Jed Clampett of the Beverly Hillbillies.
+Bartender Randy Green has started at the Peanut 17 years ago; Tony Giblin for 20 years ago; and T.J.
+Loundrug eight years ago and Alex Bryant for three years.
+All four are Brookside Hillbillies, meaning they came from upper-middle-class families and are college-educated.
+So don’t let their gnarly bar image of tats, piercings, t-shirts and ball caps make you think they’re counting pennies.
+They can easily make $150 in tips on a good night and they don’t drive clunkers like Jed Clampett of the Beverly Hillbillies.
 They’re doing just fine.

-While the Walnuts still have butlers (mostly black) answering the front door, the Peanut remains true to its back-door, enter-who-may and stay-if-you-pay mentality.
+While the Walnuts still have butlers answering the front door, the Peanut remains true to its back-door, enter-who-may and stay-if-you-pay mentality.

-Kenny’s Cashew bar, at 20th and Grand in the Crossroads District of Kansas City, moves up a social step by catering to corporate types and lawyers who flow in from Assurant, Lathrop & Gage, Posneli & White, Blue Cross Blue Shield, and other prestigious offices in the Crown Center area.
+Kenny’s Cashew bar, at 20th and Grand in the Crossroads District of Kansas City moves up a social step by catering to corporate types and lawyers who flow in from Sun Life, Lathrop & Gage, Polsinelli, Blue Cross Blue Shield and other prestige’s offices in the Crown Center area.

 Kenny even had an even more upscale bar in the works for the Muehlebach Hotel called the Chestnut.
-Unfortunately that deal didn’t come together before Kenny passed.
-The Muehlebach was bought by the Marriott, and the bar space is now occupied by Bar Central, your standard upscale hotel bar where the staff turns over as often as restless sleeper.
+Unfortunately, that deal didn’t come together before Kenny passed.
+The Muehlebach was bought by the Marriott and the bar space is now occupied by Bar Central, your standard upscale hotel bar where the staff turns over as often as a restless sleeper.

-Bloody Nuts (aka Bloody Mary’s) are made with Zing mix and vodka.
-Depending on your bartender, you may get a weird blob of horseradish, celery salt, or Worcestershire sauce dumped in for added kick.
+Bloody Nut (aka Bloody Mary’s) made with Zing mix and vodka.
+Depending on your bartender you may get a weird blob of horseradish, celery salt, Worcestershire sauce dumped in for an added kick.